CiscoDevNet/SIMS/README.md

-ISE_SPONSOR_USER_NAME=// Sponsor user that will create our guest users ISE_SPONSOR_PASSWORD=// Password for the sponsor user SPONSOR_PORTAL_ID= // Sponsor portal that guest will be part of
+ISE_SPONSOR_USER_NAME=// Sponsor user that will create our guest users ISE_SPONSOR_PASSWORD=// Password for the sponsor user SPONSOR_PORTAL_ID= // Sponsor portal that guest will be part of GUEST_USER_LOCATION=// The location where the guest user created
 ```
 Add an instruction on the way to add sponsor-api user
 Add an instruction to get the portal ID